yifanzhang713/IA-SSD/README.md

 ```

 ## Acknowledgement
 -  This work is built upon the `OpenPCDet` (version `0.5`), an open source toolbox for LiDAR-based 3D scene perception.
-Please refer to [OpenPCDet.md](OpenPCDet.md) and the [official github repository](https://github.com/open-mmlab/OpenPCDet) for more information.
+Please refer to the [official github repository](https://github.com/open-mmlab/OpenPCDet) for more information.

 -  Parts of our Code refer to <a href="https://github.com/qiqihaer/3DSSD-pytorch-openPCDet">3DSSD-pytorch-openPCDet</a> library and the the recent work <a href="https://github.com/blakechen97/SASA">SASA</a>.